Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Experiment with different color combinations and effects to create a visually appealing setup.

-• Make sure to choose LED lighting that is compatible with your motherboard and other components to avoid any compatibility issues.
+• Make sure to choose LED lighting that is compatible with your motherboard and other to avoid any compatibility issues.

 Installing Additional Cooling